binhbbbb/nebula-alert/README.md

 * Covers the entire screen with a backdrop and centered container
 * Supports optional title, icon, text and buttons
 * Supports `a11y` for accessability
-* Easily styled declaratively or with CSS custom properties and mixins
+* Easily styled with style attributes or with CSS variables and mixins

+> Warning: This element utilizes features of [ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/) which may not be supported by all browsers.
+To ensure support by all browsers, consider using the [Core-js Polyfill](https://github.com/zloirock/core-js).

 ## Installation